 If parts of the ESP system wear out, you may notice a reduction in power assist.
 As a result, it will be more difficult to turn the steering wheel.
 A poor power assist is nothing but a loss of power assist, which can happen suddenly or gradually.

 The sudden loss of power assist makes it difficult to keep the vehicle under control.
-If it happens gradually, you may not notice at first, but over time, it will make difficult to turn the steering wheel.
+If it happens gradually, you may not notice at first, but over time, it will make it difficult to turn the steering wheel.

 #3 Noise from the ESP motor